xoseperez/standalone-lorawan-gateway-balena/README.md

 ### Network

-Right now, the self-signed certificates will only work if you have a domain nme pointing to the device.
-To do so you will need:
+Even thou they are not necessary, you may want to have:

-* Configure a static IP for the device (either in the device itself or using a DHCP lease on your router)
+* a static IP for the device (either in the device itself or using a DHCP lease on your router)
-* Configure a domain (or a subdomain of a domain you already have) pointing to the device
+* a domain (or a subdomain of a domain you already have) pointing to the device

-Check the `Configuring the domain` section below for different options to fulfull these two requirements.
-Once all of this is ready, you are able to deploy this repository following instructions below.
+Check the `Configuring the domain` section below for different options to fulfull these two options.

 ## Deploy